Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Methodology

-Personalized preference reflects how well an item matches the behavior of a specific user.
-If an interacted item is similar to a user’s historical interactions, it is likely to reflect the user’s personalized preferences.
-However, since popular items may also appear in a user’s history, we adjust their influence when computing personalized preferences.
+Personalized preference reflects how well an item matches the historical behavior of a user.
+If an interacted item is similar to a user’s historical interactions, it likely reflects the user’s personalized preferences.
+However, since popular items may appear in a user’s history, we adjust their influence when computing personalized preferences.

 \textsc{Definition 2 (Personalized Preference).} \textit{The personalized preference $r_{ui}$ for user $u$ measures how closely item $i$ aligns with the other items interacted with by user $u$, and is defined as:}